Security and Cultural Heritage Studies (SCHER)

 Home

-Duration of studies: The duration of studies for the awarding of the Master’s degree is defined in three (3) semesters.
-In the first two semesters, the courses are taught and in the third semester, the MA thesis is prepared.
-The MA can start either in the winter semester or the spring semester of each academic year.
+The studies' duration for awarding the Master’s degree are (3) semesters.
+In the first two semesters, the courses are taught and in the third semester, the MA research thesis is prepared.
+SCHER starts in the winter semester of each academic year.

-ECTS: A total of ninety (90) credits (ECTS) are required to obtain the MA.
+A total of ninety (90) credits (ECTS) are required to obtain the MA.
 During the first semester of study, students attend four compulsory courses.
 In the second semester, students attend three compulsory courses and one elective course.
 Each of the courses (compulsory and elective) corresponds to 7.5 Credit Units (ECTS).
-In order to obtain a Master's Degree, each postgraduate student must attend and be successfully examined in all the offered Master's courses and prepare a Master's Thesis, accumulating ninety (90) credits.
+In order to obtain SCHER Master degree, each postgraduate student must attend and be successfully examined in all the offered Master courses and prepare a Master's thesis dissertation), accumulating ninety (90) credits.

-Official language of the program: The courses are held in English.
-The Master's Thesis is written in English
+Courses are held in English.
+The Master Thesis is written also in English.

 Latest News